luissimas/zettelkasten/Implementation of storage in Verilog.md

 endmodule
 ```

+## Flip-flops
-For flip-flops we have to use the `posedge` and `negedge` keywords, these keywords describe the desired clock edge that trigger the evaluation of the expression.
+For [[Flip-Flops|flip-flops]] we have to use the `posedge` and `negedge` keywords, these keywords describe the desired clock edge that trigger the evaluation of the expression.

 ```verilog
 module flipflop(D, Clock, Q);